-- Listen to podcasts (here are seven great sales podcasts).
+- Listen to podcasts (here are some great sales podcasts).

 - Watch sales movies.

 - Attend webinars.

 Find a few voices you trust and spend time absorbing their knowledge.
 You’ll grow much faster as a sales person if you invest in learning on your own.
 And when you apply for a job in sales, hiring managers will be able to tell that you’re not coming in completely inexperienced by the way you answer their interview questions.

 One of the best ways to get a good opportunity is to know the right people.
 Surprisingly, most people get sales jobs from people they don’t know that well, like second-degree connections (i.e. friends of friends or acquaintances).

 That’s why it’s important for you to connect with new individuals, especially those in companies that interest you.

 To make the right connections, join sales groups on LinkedIn and become an active member.
 Ask questions and join conversations on other sales related posts on LinkedIn.
 Also, make sure you have a good LinkedIn profile so people become interested in connecting with you.

 You can also attend relevant in-person networking events.
 These are relevant places for meeting new people within the industry who are already doing what you want to do - selling products and services.
 To get the most out of these events, check out this post: Networking Event Tips – Making More & Better Connections.

 Lastly, keep in touch with existing friends, family, and acquaintances and let them know you’re interested in becoming a sales representative and working towards finding your dream company.
 You never know who may be hiring and could help in your search.

 By creating and maintaining relationships with professionals - particularly those in the sales and marketing fields - you’ll increase the hiring opportunities that come your way.